-The National Iranian American Council (NIAC) is an advocacy group which claims to advocate for nonpartisan action on behalf of the Iranian-American community in domestic and foreign policy issues.
-In reality, NIAC pushes for a range of left-wing policy positions, including an end to all sanctions on the Iranian regime and supports far-left political officials.
+The National Iranian American Council (NIAC) is an advocacy group that claims to advocate for non-partisan action on behalf of the Iranian-American community in domestic and foreign policy issues.
+NIAC pushes for a range of policy positions sympathetic to the Islamic Republic of Iran government, including an end to all sanctions on the Iranian regime.
+It also supports far-left political officials.
+NIAC advocates through a network of state NIAC chapters, including in Arizona, Chicago, Colorado, Georgia, Iowa, Los Angeles, Massachusetts, New Mexico, and New York; local chapters in San Diego, San Francisco, and Seattle; and a regional chapter in the American Southwest.
+1

-NIAC has faced several allegations of improper alignment with the repressive Islamic Republic of Iran’s regime, most recently in an open letter from three United States Senators which asked the Department of Justice to investigate NIAC as unregistered foreign agents.
-NIAC has long expressed sympathy towards the Iranian government, encouraging the United States not to respond to the Iranian-backed dictatorship in Syria, even after its regime used chemical weapons against civilians during the Syrian Civil War.
-NIAC officials have been pictured with Iranian diplomats, and founder and former president Trita Parsi was found to have encouraged the former Iranian ambassador to the Untied Nations to meet with Democrats in Congress.
+NIAC has faced several allegations of improper alignment with the repressive Islamic Republic of Iran’s regime, especially during from an open letter signed by three United States Senators which asked the U.S. Department of Justice to investigate NIAC as an unregistered foreign agent.
+NIAC has long expressed sympathy towards the Iranian government, encouraging the United States not to respond to the defunct Iranian-backed dictatorship in Syria, even after its regime used chemical weapons against civilians during the Syrian Civil War.
+NIAC officials have been pictured with Iranian diplomats, and founder and former president Trita Parsi was found to have encouraged the former Iranian ambassador to the United Nations to meet with Democrats in the U.S. Congress.
+2 3

 History